KoyenaPal/delf-rs/README.md

 # Applying Delf-rs to Web Submission System

-delf-rs (the framework from which we forked from) is a lighter weight deletion framework that resembles Meta's DelF.
+Delf-rs (the framework from which we forked from) is a lighter weight deletion framework that resembles Meta's DelF.
 The original DelF is a deletion framework created at Facebook, which aims to robustly delete all related data from its data stores as defined by the `deletion` definitions added to Facebook's existing data definition language (DDL).

 ## Running the code